MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 For added security, you can [configure SSL](security-https.md) as well as authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md).

+The operationalization feature for Microsoft R Server is supported on:
+- Windows Server 2012 R2, Windows Server 2016
+- Ubuntu 14.04, Ubuntu 16.04,
+- CentOS/RHEL 7.x

 ![Enterprise Configuration](../media/o16n/configure-enterprise.png)

+>[!Note]
-If you'd like to learn more about web nodes and compute nodes or about the one-box configuration, [see here](configuration-initial.md).
+>To learn more about web nodes and compute nodes as well as about the one-box configuration, [see here](configuration-initial.md).

->[!Important]
->The operationalization feature for Microsoft R Server is supported on:
->- Windows Server 2012 R2, Windows Server 2016
->- Ubuntu 14.04, Ubuntu 16.04,
->- CentOS/RHEL 7.x

 ## 1. Configure a database